michaelgruczel/cloud-foundry-tutorial/README.md

     cf login -a https://api.local.pcfdev.io --skip-ssl-validation

-UI can be found under https://uaa.local.pcfdev.io/login
+UI can be found under https://console.local.pcfdev.io or https://uaa.local.pcfdev.io/login

 **Start an app and connect to database**